faryadicka/DizzyPay-Client/README.md

 - Configure .env.local file

-Configure .env file by create file named .env inside project folder and add this line to the file:
+Configure .env file by create file named .env.local inside project folder and add this line to the file:

 <br/>